 Do you utilize 990s in grant research?
 Form 990s are the forms filed with the IRS by tax-exempt organizations.
-While nonprofits do not pay federal taxes, filing 990s is required (some organizations are exempt from filing, such as churches and small organizations, which are often allowed to file Form 990-EZ).
+While nonprofits do not pay federal taxes, filing 990s is required.
+Some organizations are exempt from filing, such as churches and small organizations, which are often allowed to file Form 990-EZ.
 Nonprofit organizations file 990s and nonprofit foundations file 990-PFs (PF stands for Private Foundation).

-Now that we’re all up-to-speed on the forms we’re talking about today, let’s review how to use 990s as part of your grant research process.
+Now that we’re all up-to-speed on the forms we’re talking about today, let’s review how to use 990s in grant research process.

-Before you get worried that you are going to have to pay a fee or get a subscription to starting incorporating 990s into your research process, you can access 990s for free online.
+There is no fee or subscription required to utilize 990s in grant research as they are free online.
 For those of you new to Funding For Good, I try not to recommend things that require a fee.
 I try hard to find things that are free to share with our audience, and if I can’t, we often create tools for you ourselves to simplify your life.
 Because nonprofit work is hard enough!
 If you haven’t been to our Free Stuff page, check it out HERE.
 We have templates, sample content, tools, and great resources that are all in downloadable Word documents.
 We hope it helps as you continue growing for good.

 Also, know that anyone can access your nonprofit’s 990 and see what’s on it as well.
 Things like your income, expenses, dollars amount of grants received, fundraising expenses, board members, top three paid staff, and so on.

-Where to find 990s online?
+There are online resources to find 990s in grant research.
 My go-to spot for 990s is Candid, but I have given you a few options below so you can choose your favorite.